deuxfleurs-org/garage/doc/book/src/cookbook/real_world.md

   this folder will be your main data storage and must be on a large storage (e.g. large HDD)

-A valid `/etc/garage/garage.toml` for our cluster would be:
+A valid `/etc/garage/garage.toml` for our cluster would look as follows:

 ```toml
 metadata_dir = "/var/lib/garage/meta"